Buried Memories

 You can target Ifrit’s face or either of its two feet; it’s generally recommended that you target the right foot because when Ifrit is in its default standing position, this foot will extend forward, making it easier to attack.
 It’s possible to deal more damage to Infernal Eikon by attacking its head or face, but this is only worth pursuing if you’re strong at aerial combat (or want to get there), which is outside the scope of this section of the guide.

-Press the to target the enemy and press the
+Press the button to target the enemy and press the

 So, what attacks will “Ifrit” throw your way?